docker/docs/content/compose/bridge/customize.md

 ## How it works

+Compose bridge uses transformations to let you convert a compose model into another form.

+A transformation is packaged as a Docker image that receive the fully-resolved Compose model as `/in/compose.yaml` and can produce any target format file under `/out`.

+Compose Bridge provides its transformation for Kubernetes using Go templates, so that it is easy to extend for customization by just replacing or appending your own templates.

 ### Syntax

 Compose Bridge make use of templates to transform a Compose configuration file into Kubernetes manifests.
-Templates are plain text files that use the [Go templating language](https://pkg.go.dev/text/template).
-This allows for the insertion of logic and data, making the templates dynamic and adaptable according to the Compose model.
+Templates are plain text files that use the [Go templating syntax](https://pkg.go.dev/text/template).
+This enables the insertion of logic and data, making the templates dynamic and adaptable according to the Compose model.

 When a template is executed, it must produce a YAML file which is the standard format for Kubernetes manifests.
 Multiple files can be generated as long as they are separated by `---`